 So much the marketing out there, focuses on external problems.
 A lawn that needs to be mowed or a watch to help tell the time.
 But this is just scraping the surface of how we actually make a purchasing decision.
 We need to dive deeper into the make up of our brain to discover more.

-We don’t just have the left and right side but 3 different brains altogether!
+See we don’t just have the left and right side but 3 different brains.

 The new brain - The thinking brain which processes rational data.
 Also known as the neo cortex.

 The middle brain - The feeling brain which processes emotions and gut feelings.
 Also known as the limbic brain.

 The old brain - The decision brain which takes input from the other brains but ultimately decides.

 The old brain is also known as the reptilian brain and is estimated to date back 450 million years.
 So the old brain is 45000 older than words, which have been around 10000 years.

 From the book Neuromarketing, the authors list six stimuli that speak to the old brain.